TsukudaniVanish/cc/README.md

 # cc
 [![C/C++ CI](https://github.com/TsukudaniVanish/cc/actions/workflows/c.yml/badge.svg)](https://github.com/TsukudaniVanish/cc/actions/workflows/c.yml)
 cc is a subset of c compiler.
 It will cover the c89 syntax in th future.
 This product is developed for my study of computer science.
-Pull requests which are related to language implementation will be declined.
+Pull requests which are related to language implementation will be declined since I want to study implementing features and do that by my self.
+ALL issues are welcome and will help me for developing this project.
 Thank you for your understanding!

 ## covered language functionalities
 ### type